 When it comes to computers and smartphones, 3 types of memory always appear in the discussion.
 The RAM, hard disk/internal memory, and ROM.
 ROM (Read-Only Memory) is a special type of memory that can be found in any computer device but used for special purposes.
 In this article, we’re going to discuss briefly the introduction and types of ROM.

 What is ROM and Its Types

 ROM (Read-Only Memory) is what its name suggests.
-ROM is a type of memory chip and a physical IC (Integrated Circuit) chip pre-loaded with information that rarely or aren’t changed in its entire lifetime.
+ROM is a type of memory chip and a physical IC (Integrated Circuit) chip pre-loaded with information that rarely or isn’t changed in its entire lifetime.
 It may also be called “Firmware”.
 ROM chip is not volatile memory, it’s a non-volatile forms of storage, unlike RAM, meaning that the data inside doesn’t change or erase when the power connection is turned off.

 By default, the data stored in the ROM chip or non volatile memory don’t change or erase unless some specialized steps are taken to do so.
 Many electrical devices come with ROM chips pre-installed inside them.
 An external example of such ROM is the CD-ROM, a type of optical storage mainly used to load software and multimedia files for a long time.
 The CD-R (Write Once) can be written only once but read many times.
 The latest CD-RW can be rewritten multiple times.
 Since its invention, numerous types of ROM have been released.
 EPROM, EROM, PROM chip, mask ROM, flash ROM, etc are examples of ROM types.

 Types of ROM

 Unlike RAM chip, SRAM (Static RAM), or DRAM (Dynamic RAM) memory technology, ROM comes with a less variation because of the same implementations of building them.
 RAM is also referred to as the main memory or primary memory of a computer system.
 In general, we can differentiate.
 In terms of computer memory, there are main 4 ROM types.
 Among the 4 types of ROM in a computer, most of these types are based on semiconductor technology.

 - MROM (Masked Read-Only Memory)